Raúl Porras Barrenechea: Biography

 In 1919, he was named personal secretary to the Minister of Foreign Affairs.
 Then, he was appointed librarian of the Ministry in 1922 and Adviser to the Peruvian Delegation in the Plebiscitary Commission for the Tacna-Arica Affair in 1924.
 In 1926, he was appointed Chief of the Archive of Limits, the cartographic department of the Ministry, and Representative to the Centenary of the Panama Congress.

 In 1928, Porras, already a respected academic and published author, entered San Marcos obtaining a tenure position.
 He subsequently taught Spanish literature, history of Peru and diplomatic history.
 In 1933, he also started to teach at the Catholic University of Lima.
 During these years, he published several historical biographies and researches on the colonial period.

 In 1934, he moved to Europe.
 In Spain, he conducted research at the General Archive of the Indies, the National Historical Archive and the Library of the Royal Palace of Madrid.
 Next year, Porras was appointed Counsellor of the Peruvian legation in Madrid and, in 1936, he was appointed Representative to the League of Nations in Geneva, a post he occupied until 1938.
 Before returning to his country in 1940, he edited some of the works of César Vallejo in Paris and continued his research at the Spanish archives.

 In 1941, Porras was appointed Adviser to the Ministry and Chief of the Press Office.
 He was subsequently promoted to the ranks of Minister Plenipotentiary and Ambassador in 1942 and 1944, respectively.
 He entered the Hispanic Society of America in 1944 and obtained the National Prize of History in 1945.
 In 1948, he was appointed Ambassador to Spain.
 Upon his return in 1950, he was named Director of the Institute of History of San Marcos and was elected President of the Peruvian Institute of Hispanic Culture.

 In 1956, he was elected Senator and that same year Vice President of his chamber.
 In 1957, he became President of the Senate for six months due to the sudden death of José Gálvez.
 Next year, President Manuel Prado appointed him Minister of Foreign Affairs.
 He performed his duties as Minister with some interruptions due to his ill health.
 However, Porras attended the 13th General Assembly of the United Nations in 1958, the 14th General Assembly in 1959 and accompanied President Prado in his state visits to France, Italy and Germany in 1960.
 In August of this year, he attended the 8th Conference of American Ministers of Foreign Relations in Costa Rica and gave his historic speech against the new U.S. intervention in Cuba.

 Seriously ill, Porras resigned on 12 September 1960, and died fifteen days later on 27 September.

 Works

-Exterior view of the Raúl Porras Barrenechea Institute: Center for Higher Studies and Peruvian Research, created in memory of the distinguished Peruvian intellectual.
-It currently functions as a house-museum, specialized library, and research center.
+View of Porras' house in Miraflores, today the headquarters of the institute named after him.

 He is the author of, among others, the following works: